FlavScents AInsights Entry for Green Hexanal (CAS: 5435-64-3)

 6. Regulatory Status (Regional Overview)

-In the United States, green hexanal is recognized as GRAS (Generally Recognized As Safe) by FEMA for use in flavors.
+In the United States, green hexanal is generally recognized as safe (GRAS) for flavor use by FEMA.
 In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, including Japan and China, green hexanal is permitted for use in flavors, although specific regulations may vary.
+In Asia, including Japan and China, green hexanal is permitted for use in flavors, though specific regulations may vary.
 In Latin America, countries like Brazil and those in MERCOSUR also allow its use, with harmonized assumptions across the region.

 Citation hooks: FEMA; EFSA; national authority publications